kuchenrolle/kerasndl/README.md

 It is worth pointing out, though, that this is a proof-of-concept and it is anticipated that switching to a lower-level interface will eliminate a large portion of the overhead and allow kerasndl to break even with the performance of the pure python implementation.
 More importantly, relative to CPUs, GPUs have seen larger improvements in performance, which will further reduce the performance gap.

 But the biggest reason for the difference in speed is the nature of the modelled problem.
-Events in NDL are very sparse, such that only few of a large number of cues are learnt to only few of a large number of outcomes.
+Events for NDL are typically very sparse, such that only few of a large number of cues are learnt to only few of a large number of outcomes on each event.
 The reference implementation updates each connection individually, but keras will calculate updates for all weights at once, which will produce a huge amount of overhead, as most of those updates will not be used.
 The way to overcome this is by implementing using CUDA instructions direcly, at which point using GPUs will likely become very efficient.

 ### Prerequisites